-Other local hospitals have reinstated their nursery offerings, but I love how Metro has always been dependable here.
+Other local hospitals have reinstated their nursery offerings, but I love how UM Health-West has always been dependable here.
 No guesswork when you have your baby if the rules have changed – nurseries are here to stay!

-3 – Metro Health Allows Birth Supports Like Doulas and Birthing Balls
+3 – UM Health-West Allows Birth Supports Like Doulas and Birthing Balls

-When you give birth at Metro Health, you can bring in outside support like doulas, which Dr. VandenBosch says are popular with many patients.
+When you give birth at UM Health-West, you can bring in outside support like doulas, which Dr. VandenBosch says are popular with many patients.

 They also have large showers for patients who want to be mobile during labor.
 They’re large enough to accommodate a partner or to simply move around.

-Want a birthing ball or something else for your birth at Metro?
+Want a birthing ball or something else for your birth at UM Health-West?
 Bring it on!
-Metro has items like this, but patients are also welcome to bring in their own.
+They have items like this, but patients are also welcome to bring in their own.

 “We are seeing a big trend right now in using different labor techniques.
 Many moms use birthing balls or chairs to get comfortable or aid in their delivery,” says Dr. VandenBosch.